nextcloud/richdocuments/issue_template.md

 <!--
 Thanks for reporting issues back to Nextcloud!
 This is the issue tracker of Nextcloud, if you have any support question please check out https://nextcloud.com/support

-This is the bug tracker for the richdocuments component.
+This is the bug tracker for the wopi component.
 Find other components at https://github.com/nextcloud/

 For reporting potential security issues please see https://nextcloud.com/security/